Select your location for location specific information:

 This form can be submitted electronically without signature (e.g. via a secure contact form or by e-mail) or in paper form to the responsible authority.

 Civil servants require prior approval to take on secondary employment, unless the secondary employment is exempt from approval under Article 82 (1) of the Bavarian Civil Service Act.
-In certain cases, approval is generally granted.
-The secondary employment is subject to notification.
+In certain cases, approval is deemed to have been granted generally.

-Teachers and other school staff at primary and secondary schools, special schools, schools for the sick and vocational schools (excluding technical secondary schools and vocational secondary schools) must always notify the responsible government of any secondary employment and, if necessary, have it approved.
+The respective government is responsible for approving secondary employment for teachers and other school staff at primary and secondary schools, special schools, schools for the sick and vocational schools (excluding technical secondary schools and vocational secondary schools).

-The respective head teacher or, in the case of primary and secondary schools, the respective state education authority is responsible for approving secondary teaching activities, lecturing activities and educator activities of up to six hours per week.
+The respective head teacher or, in the case of primary and secondary schools, the respective state education authority is responsible for approving part-time teaching, lecturing and teaching activities of up to six hours per week.

 Employees covered by collective agreements must notify their employer in writing of any secondary employment for remuneration in good time before taking up the activity, stating the type, content and scope.
 Secondary employment is not subject to the employer's approval.
 However, the employer has the option of prohibiting secondary employment or imposing conditions if the secondary employment could adversely affect contractual obligations or legitimate interests of the employer.
 Reasons for prohibition could also be, for example, reasons for which a comparable civil servant would be refused permission to carry out secondary employment.